dina205/E-commerce-testing/README.md

 # Selenium WebDriver Training
-*This is the final project I completed as part of my Academic coursework.
+*This is the final project I completed as part of my Selenium training to become a Java QA Automation Engineer within the company.
 Used knowledge gained throughout the course of an internal company training to develop a testing framework for a demo e-commerce application as part of the final task.*

 ## Technology Stack: